Usman11611/Usman11611/README.md

-Hi, I'm Usman Haider (@Usman11611) 👋
-I'm a third-year software engineering student with a passion for developing innovative solutions that merge software and engineering principles.
+I’m a third-year Software Engineering student with a minor in Entrepreneurship, passionate about building scalable, efficient, and impactful software solutions.
+My expertise lies in full-stack development, cloud computing, and automation, with a strong emphasis on problem-solving and system optimization.

+Through my Entrepreneurship minor, I’ve gained a deep understanding of business strategy and market innovation, allowing me to develop solutions that seamlessly integrate technology with business growth.
+I thrive in dynamic, fast-paced environments, continuously refining my skills to drive innovation.

+🔹 Interests
+	•	Full-stack development, cloud computing, and machine learning
+	•	Scalable system architecture, microservices, and automation
-👀 Interests: I’m focused on full-stack development, machine learning, cloud computing, and solving real-world engineering challenges through technology.
+	•	Solving real-world engineering challenges through technology

-🌱 Learning: Currently, I’m advancing my skills in cloud architecture, microservices, and machine learning.
+🌱 Currently Learning
+	•	Advanced cloud architecture (AWS, Docker, Kubernetes)
+	•	Microservices and distributed systems
+	•	AI integration and machine learning applications

-💼 Collaboration: Open to collaborating on exciting software engineering projects, particularly in web development, data science, and automation.
+💼 Open to Collaboration

+I’m always interested in working on challenging software projects, particularly in web development, data science, and automation.
+Let’s build something impactful together!

-📫 Contact: Reach me at Usman.Haider.11611@gmail.com for inquiries or project collaborations.
-😄 Pronouns: He/Him
-⚡ Fun fact: I have experience in robotics and have led interdisciplinary projects involving software and hardware integration.
+📫 Contact

+📩 Email: Usman.Haider.11611@gmail.com

-Projects
+🚀 Projects

-This page showcases some of my interesting projects, demonstrating my work in software development and problem-solving.
-I'm currently working on other exciting projects that are not yet disclosed but will be shared here soon.
-Stay tuned for more updates!
+This page showcases some of my key projects, highlighting my work in software development, system optimization, and problem-solving.
+I’m actively working on exciting new projects, which will be shared here soon!